Guardians vs. Tigers Player Props Betting Odds

-Oddsmakers have listed player props for Jose Ramirez, Javier Baez and others when the Cleveland Guardians host the Detroit Tigers at Progressive Field on Tuesday at 6:10 PM ET.
+Jose Ramirez and Javier Baez are two of the top players with prop bets available when the Cleveland Guardians and the Detroit Tigers meet at Progressive Field on Wednesday (first pitch at 1:10 PM ET).

 Bet on this matchup or its props with DraftKings!